usuallyviolet-yd/violet-aios/30_LEARNING/AI_Catchup/Overview.md

 - Documentation
 - Public Portfolio

-GitHub manages version history and serves as my public knowledge repository.
+GitHub is my second brain for long-term and serves as my public knowledge repository.

 ---